Dan555-33/coastal-guitar-tuition/README.md

 - Tested on Chrome, Safari and Microsoft Edge desktop version browsers
 * Chrome Developer Tools are used to test the responsiveness on: Desktop, Laptop, Moto G4, Galaxy S5, iPhone 5/SE, iPhone 6,7,8, iPhone 6,7,8 Plus, iPad, iPad Pro, Galaxy Fold

-## Validating
+## Validating HTML

-The W3C Markup Validator and W3C CSS Validator Services were used to check my code for syntax errors in this project.
+The W3C Markup Validation Service was used to check for html coding errors within the site.
+The resutls are detailed below:

+* [HTML](https://validator.w3.org/#validate_by_uri)- Each page was check and validaed by by URI.

+* index.html

+(screenshots/html-homepage.png)

+* tuition.html

+(screenshots/html-tuition.png)

+* maintenance.html

+(screenshots/html-maintenance.png)

+* studio.html

+(screenshots/html-studio.png)

+## Validating CSS

+The W3C CSS Validation Service was used to check for CSS coding errors.

-* [HTML](https://validator.w3.org/#validate_by_input)- I checked each page by direct input method on HTML validator site
+* [CSS](https://jigsaw.w3.org/css-validator/#validate_by_input)- Each page was check and validaed by by direct input.

+(screenshots/css.png)